ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

   RES: 2.04 Changed
   ~~~

-* Add entry into unknown rule:
+* Add an entry into an unknown rule:

   ~~~
   YANG REQ: iPATCH /c